WSU-kduncan/cicdf25-Larryrsmithusmc/Project5/README-CD.md

   - Description of the bash script
 	- My bash script stops the container, removes the container to free up the container name, pulls the latest container image from dockerhub, and runs a new container in detached mode, set to restart always on ec2 instance start up, with the name project5, on host port 8080 container port 80, from the lastest image pulled.
   - How to test / verify that the script successfully performs its taskings
-	- I tested this by making a small change to my web content then ran the script.
-When it finished I checked the website for its updates to verify it worked.
+	- I tested this by making a small change to my web content.
+I then ran the script and when it finished I checked the website for its updates to verify that it worked.
   - [Bash script](deployment/deployment.sh)